HippieStereo/angular-spring-reddit-clone-i/README.md

 **Version 1.0.0**

-REDIT Clone - Spring Framework and Angular
+REDDIT Clone - Spring Framework and Angular

 ## Tutorial in Youtube